Books Every Software Engineer Should Read

 Another important note is that if you don't enjoy a book or it's getting too hard to read, then it's fine to drop it.
 You can read some other book and get back to the hard book whenever you feel ready.

-This is because if you force yourself to read something, you feel so unmotivated and you eventually will stop reading altogether.
-You can't consistently rely on willpower and getting back on track will be difficult.
+This is because if you force yourself to read something, you feel so unmotivated that you eventually stop reading altogether.

 • Coding – These are books directly related to coding and its different techniques.

-• Theory – You will find here books about Computer Science theory such as data structures, algorithms, distributed systems, etc...
+• Computer Science – You will find here books on Computer Science such as data structures, algorithms, distributed systems, etc...

 Soft Skills: The Software Developer's Life Manual